radius-project/design-notes/cli/cli-improvements.md

 These commands should support -g flag mandatorily if a -e is used to specify the environment name.
 If -e is not specified, default environmentID in config file can be used.

+## Test plan

+As applicable we would add test cases to support the added -g flag.
+We also would modify existing tests to remove a default resource group assumption.

+## Development plan

+## Question

-In summary, most CLI commands should support an additional mandatory -g flag, making user experience more verbose.
+This approach requires most CLI commands to support an additional mandatory -g flag, making user experience more verbose.

-We could support setting a default group which would be valid through a session for "read" actions.
+Would supporting a default group which would be valid through a session for "read" actions to make this experience better?